 Located close to Stanford Hospital and Lucille Packard Children’s Hospital, Palo Alto Airport (KPAO) is an often used Angel Flight West mission destination.

 As you can see from the picture, PAO’s airport layout is unusual.
-You’ll typically want to pickup or drop off passengers at the Terminal building and transit parking area on the SE end of the field (bottom left of the picture).
-Navigating to there can be interesting, so the easiest method might be to ask for progressive taxi instructions if you’re unfamiliar.
+You’ll typically want to pick up or drop off passengers at the Terminal building and transit parking area on the SE end of the field (bottom left of the picture).
+Navigating there can be interesting, so the easiest method might be to ask for progressive taxi instructions if you’re unfamiliar.

 The terminal is minimalist, but there are restrooms and a public phone is available outside the terminal building to call a ride, cab, or the FSS.
 There is no flight planning computer available in the lobby but there are at the local FBOs.
 There isn’t a rental car agency on the airport, but there are rental car offices not too far away and there is contact information in the lobby.
 If you or your passengers need a rental car, it is best to be scheduled ahead of time.

 Both Chevron (122.85) and Exxon (122.95) offer fueling from their respective trucks from 7 AM to dark.
 Chevron (Rossi Aircraft) has provided discounts for Angel Flight missions for many years and will provide fuel service after hours for a fee.
-Exxon (Palo Alto Fuel Service) also provides a discount from their truck.
-There is 100LL fuel available 24 hours at the self service Exxon fuel pumps that is $.25-.30 cheaper than the truck fuel.
-Compare prices as the AFW truck discount may still be less expensive that the self service.
+Exxon (Palo Alto Fuel Service) also provides a discount on their truck.
+There is 100LL fuel available 24 hours at the self-service Exxon fuel pumps that are $.25-.30 cheaper than the truck fuel.
+Compare prices as the AFW truck discount may still be less expensive than the self-service.